-Land represents the Company's purchase of real estate as part of its program to incent franchise development in strategic markets for certain brands.
-The Company has acquired this real estate with the intent to develop the land for the eventual construction of a hotel operated under the Company's brands or contribute the land into joint ventures for the same purpose.
-The real estate is carried at the lower of its carrying value or its estimated fair value (based on comparable sales), less estimated costs to sell.
+Land and buildings represents the Company's purchase of real estate as part of its program to incent franchise development in strategic markets for certain brands.
+The Company has acquired this real estate with the intent to develop the properties for the eventual construction of a hotel operated under the Company's brands or contribute the land into joint ventures for the same purpose.